AlejandroSilvestri/Stella-VSLAM-Python-bindings/README.md

 You will see de video on a window, and the pose matrix returned by stella_vslam on the terminal.

+example pangolin.py works similar, but also opens Pangolin gui.

+example cam.py is similar to the latter, over the camera instead of video.
+You need a configuration file with your camera calibration parameters.

 # License
 Please refer to LICENSE.
 In brief, no special requirements but mention the authors in your distributions.
 So little, so easy, there are no excuses not to do it.